Inside: Ideas for a healthy, school night routine that will make your mornings go so much better.

 Mornings are so not my thing.
 I feel like I am moving in slow motion.
 Things are not where they belong in the morning and don’t even think about asking me to solve a problem, before 8:00 am.

-I figured out how to make life smoother and start my day (and the kids day) in a calmer state of mind.
-Investing a few minutes in preparation the night before makes the morning go so much better.
+I figured out how to make life smoother and start my day (and the kids’ day) in a calmer state of mind.
+Investing a few minutes in my nightly routine makes the morning go so much better.

 1. Make Coffee

 The smell of brewing coffee is a great way to start my day.
 I love waking up to my programmable coffee maker doing its job.
 When you start it the previous night, it is almost like someone else is doing something for you.
 Single moms have moments when we wish someone–anyone–would take care of something for us.
 Before I had a programmable coffee maker, I would brew coffee and put it in a thermos for the morning.